conan-io/conan-io.github.io/_posts/2020-08-06-New-conan-release-1-28.markdown

 compiler, and makes the existing subsetting of `libcxx` optional by adding `None` as a valid choice.

-It's important to note that these new settings, while a big step forward, are just the first step.
-Providing a truly robust and first-class experience with `clang-cl` on windows will require an iterative approach over several releases, taking feedback along the way (that's how we do most things around here.)
+It's important to note that these new settings, while they are a big step forward, are just the first step.
+Providing a truly robust and first-class experience with `Clang` on windows will require an iterative approach over several releases, taking feedback along the way (that's how we do most things around here.)
 We're already working hard on some of the next steps, but user feedback on this first set of changes would be very helpful.

 ## Support components in pkg-config generator